I’m Asian, if no one knew yet.

 It captured my feelings about being Asian in a society where being white is the norm.
 It made me recognize the thoughts I’d been having for what they were.
 I had thought for years and years things like “I wish I was white” and “if I was white I’d be pretty” and I knew that I had thought those things, but I hadn’t really KNOWN.
 And this book changed the way I view myself probably for the rest of my life.

-This features an anxious biracial Korean girl!
+This features an anxious biracial Japanese girl!
 (Again, the Asian rep is the biggest reason why I love this book so much.
 PLEASE READ IT.
 PLEASE PLEASE PLEASE.)

 everything i never told you by celeste ng

 So 1) I read this like a year ago so I remember pretty much NOTHING, and 2) it’s historical fiction, and y’all know how I feel towards that genre…

 BUT.
 This book was really interesting and intriguing and engaging.
 It was kind of weird, but weird in a way that I enjoyed?
 It has one of those plots that has this BIG event in the beginning, and then goes back in time to describe what happened up until that point, and I LOVE THAT.

 I also read a good article/post about how Eleanor & Park is racist* (will link if I remember!).
 Eleanor & Park took place when there was a lot of racism towards Asians in America, specifically the Chinese and other East Asians, and one argument used to defend the racism in E&P was that it took place during that time period.